 According to Reuters, Judge Allison Burroughs has scheduled a May 6 hearing to consider barring DHS from following through on its plans.
 The judge previously concluded that DHS failed to provide necessary records showing an official determined the purposes of parole had been served.

-The administration detailed its intention in filings with the federal court, where Judge Burroughs had ruled in March that DHS acted unlawfully when it ended the legal status of more than 900,000 people who were allowed to live in the country after using the CBP One app.
+The administration detailed its intention in filings with the federal court, where Judge Burroughs ruled in March that DHS acted unlawfully when it ended the legal status of more than 900,000 people who were allowed to live in the country after using the CBP One app.
 Under Biden, immigrants were generally granted two-year terms of humanitarian parole after using the app to schedule an appointment with U.S. Customs and Border Protection.

 According to The Guardian, the Trump administration has escalated immigration enforcement efforts, deploying federal agents across various cities and involving multiple agencies in mass arrests and deportations.
 The Department of Homeland Security (DHS), led by Secretary Markwayne Mullin, has become a central figure in these operations.